miedzyslowami/Portfolio/README.md

 ### **4.Contact form is conected to Firebase and has simple validation.**

+### **5.2019- update and optimization LAZY LOAD, SERVICEWORKER, PWA, WEBP**

+After more than a year I decided to update my portfolio project and optimize performance.
+I updated dependencies and made enhancemnts in accordance with Chrome devtools audit suggestions.
+I also made application available offline (PWA).
+All indicators are green.
+I think it is quite challenging to develop code that you haven't seen for a year.
+But it gives some hints how to write it in a KISS way, so that it easy to maintain it.

 Installation:

 1.Write in a terminal git clone https://github.com/miedzyslowami/Portfolio.git to clone repository 2.Write in a terminal npm install to install all deps

 Usage:

-1.Write in a terminal gulp default- to run and watch changes in all scss files 2.Write in a terminal webpack - to run compiler from jsx to js and to watch changes
+1.Write in a terminal npm start:dev - to run compiler from jsx to js and to watch changes 2.Write in a terminal npm predeploy - to build an app in public directory